 The State is located in the Midwest among the northernmost tier of states.
 The State ranks 20th among the states in population and 25th in land area.
-Wisconsin attained statehood in 1848, its capital is Madison, and its largest and most populous city is Milwaukee.
+Wisconsin attained statehood in 1848, its capital is Madison, and its largest city is Milwaukee.